summii/summii.github.io/_posts/2019-01-17-machine-learning-in-simple-words.md

 ---
 layout: post
 title: "Machine Learning for Everyone"

-date: 2019-01-17
+comments: true
 ---

-## We Understand Simple Words
+We Understand Simple Words

 Machine Learning is like a new drug in a city.
 Now a days everyone talks about it in the corners and only few able to get it.
 In my past year, articles about machine learning divided into two types: these are either full book of formulas and theorems that i have never able to finish reading even to middle, or magical stories about Artificial
 Intelligence and about google data scientist.

 So, I decide to write few post myself, an introduction in my words - in simple language, without formula-theorems, but with examples of real problems and solutions.
 I will try to write same thing with ugly formula-theorems too in another post.